Ensure Productivity: Reasonable Accommodations

 Learn about a basic element of workplace inclusion.

-Some individuals with disabilities may need “reasonable accommodations” to perform the essential functions of a job.
+Some people with disabilities may need “reasonable accommodations” to perform the essential functions of a job.
 An accommodation is considered any modification or adjustment to a job or work environment that enables a qualified person with a disability to apply for or perform a job.

-Take the Ensure Productivity Training Course
+Take the Ensure Productivity Self-Paced Training